Table of Contents

 The Roomba i7+ and s9+ automatically return to the charging dock when the container gets full, empty themselves, and resume cleaning.

-The devices on our list except for the Roomba 614 have a scheduling feature.
-You can program it to work at a specific time up to 7 times per week by using a remote controller or the iHome app.
+You can program a Roomba (except for the 614 model) to work at a specific time up to 7 times per week by using a remote controller or the iHome app.

-The new Roomba i7+ and s9+ can be also ordered to clean a particular room or two at a specific time, not only the whole house.
+The new Roomba i7+ and s9+ can be also ordered to clean a particular room or two at a specific time if needed.

 What technology does the Roomba use to navigate the robots? iAdapt Cleaning Technology & Navigation